Redevelopment – Whanaketanga

-When it closed to the public in 2014 the Sarjeant Gallery at Pukenamu, Queens Park is considered an earthquake risk meeting only 5% of the current New Zealand Building Standard.
-Until recently the collection was mainly stored in the Gallery basement and was at serious risk of damage.
+When it closed to the public in 2014 the Sarjeant Gallery at Pukenamu Queen’s Park was considered an earthquake risk, meeting only 5% of the current New Zealand Building Standard.
+Until recent years the collection was mainly stored in the Gallery basement and was at serious risk of damage.
 As well as the risk posed by earthquake collapse, the basement was not designed as a storage space for works of art with difficult access and no environmental or temperature control.
 Changes in temperature can lead to cracking, flaking and warping of works which is very expensive to repair.
-The absence of environmental or temperature controls in the Gallery spaces also mean the Sarjeant was unable to attract national and international touring exhibitions because it failed to meet stringent requirements.
+The absence of environmental or temperature controls in the Gallery spaces also meant the Sarjeant was unable to attract national and international touring exhibitions because it failed to meet stringent requirements.

 The Gallery’s new collection storage system upstairs at 38 Taupō Quay

 A Temporary Solution

-To protect public, staff and the collection, the Sarjeant collection and galleries have relocated to a temporary space in a modern warehouse at 38 Taupō Quay, Whanganui, assisted by funding from the Lottery Grants Board.
-The Gallery’s exhibition spaces are limited and also lack environmental control, though the collection store is both highly secure and environmentally controlled.
+To protect public, staff and the collection, the Sarjeant collection and galleries relocated to a temporary space in a modern warehouse at 38 Taupō Quay, Whanganui, assisted by funding from the Lottery Grants Board.
+The Gallery’s exhibition spaces are limited and also lack environmental control, though the Collection Store is both highly secure and environmentally controlled.

-The redevelopment plan will create purpose-built storage facilities to the north of the existing domed Gallery together with additional exhibition space, education facilities, an auditorium and events spaces.
-This will enable more of the permanent collection to be seen than is possible at present as well as looking after the collection for the future.
-The original Sarjeant Gallery building will be strengthened against the risk of earthquakes; and repaired and restored.
+The redevelopment will create purpose-built storage facilities to the north of the existing domed Gallery together with additional exhibition space, education facilities, retail and events spaces.
+This will enable more of the permanent collection to be seen than is possible at present, as well as looking after the Collection for the future.
+The original Sarjeant Gallery building is being strengthened against the risk of earthquakes; and repaired and restored.
 At the same time the environment throughout the public and storage spaces will be controlled to preserve collections on display and allow major touring exhibitions to come to Whanganui.